ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 All external and internal exchanges with your SAP environment must be encrypted using the SAP Secure Network Communications (SNC) protocol for RFC type 3 communication and HTTPS for RFC type H/G. We recommend consulting the SAP documentation [Securing Remote Function Call (RFC)](https://support.sap.com/content/dam/support/en_us/library/ssp/security-whitepapers/securing_remote-function-calls.pdf) for best practices and instructions.
 Also, your SAP Application Server virtual machines themselves must be encrypted on the hypervisor level.
 To learn how to enable Virtual Machine Encryption on vSphere, please refer to our dedicated documentation: [Enable Virtual Machine Encryption on vSphere](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt).

 Authentication can be performed using various methods, including password, Single Sign-On (SSO) with Kerberos, LDAP, or SAML.
-For optimal security, use a strong authentication mechanism to prevent unauthorized access to the SAP system.
+For optimal security, use a strong authentication mechanism to prevent unauthorised access to the SAP system.
 Regularly review and update roles and privileges to ensure appropriate access control.
-Additionally, enable and externalize audit logs to detect and respond to compromising behavior.
+Additionally, enable and externalise audit logs to detect and respond to compromising behaviour.
 Refer to the [SAP Help Portal](https://help.sap.com/docs/ABAP_PLATFORM_NEW/025d1fb2f02c42c097f04f45df09106a/f64babd8c8a0489caf61c48d8bdc9478.html) for more information on configuring and managing audit logs in your SAP environment.

 ### Backup infrastructure